sindhu358/AWS/GCP.md

  **Feature**:
   - If instance is crashed, MIG launches another instance(Maintain certain no.of instances)
   - Detect the application failures using health check (`Self Healing`)
-  - Increase and decrease instances based on load(`Auto Scaling`) configure auto-scaling automatically adjust the no.of instances based on load:
+  - Increase and decrease instances based on load(`Auto Scaling`).

+      configure auto-scaling automatically adjust the no.of instances based on load:
-        * `cool-down perio`: How long to wait before looking at autoscaling again
+        * `cool-down period`: How long to wait before looking at autoscaling again
-        * `scale in controls`: Prevent in sudden drop in noof VM instances
+        * `scale in controls`: Prevent in sudden drop in noof VM instances,
             EG: Don't scale more than 10% or 3 instances in 5 min
   - Add `LoadBalancer` to distribute the load
   - Create instances in multiple zones